kizuna-org/asr/docs/dev/2025-06-20_cloudflare_api_token_variable.md

-# Cloudflare API Token Variable
+# Cloudflare Credentials as Variables

 Date: 2025-06-20

 ## Overview

-This document describes the change to move the Cloudflare API token from a local value to a variable in the Terraform configuration.
-This improves security by treating the API token as a sensitive value and keeping it out of the main configuration files.
+This document describes the change to move the Cloudflare credentials (API token and account ID) from local values to variables in the Terraform configuration.
+This improves security by treating the API token as a sensitive value and keeping credentials out of the main configuration files.

 ## Changes Made

-1. Added a new variable `cloudflare_api_token` in `variables.tf`
+1. Added new variables in `variables.tf`:
+   - `cloudflare_api_token` (marked as sensitive)
+   - `cloudflare_account_id`
-2. Updated the Cloudflare provider configuration in `main.tf` to use the variable
+2. Updated the Cloudflare provider configuration in `main.tf` to use the variables
+3. Updated the R2 bucket resource to use the account ID variable
-3. Removed the `cloudflare_api_token` from `locals.tf`
+4. Removed the Cloudflare credentials from `locals.tf`
-4. Updated the `terraform.tfvars.example` file to include the new variable
+5. Updated the `terraform.tfvars.example` file to include the new variables
-5. Updated documentation to reflect these changes
+6. Updated documentation to reflect these changes

 ## Rationale